 With the passage of the Transportation Equity Act for the 21st Century (TEA-21) in 1998, the 15 metropolitan and 23 statewide planning factors from the old regulations were consolidated into seven (7) factors.
 With the recent passage of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) in 2005, these factors were expanded to eight (8), namely safety and security were separated into separate planning factors.
 In addition, the planning factor on protect/enhance the environment was expanded to include "...promote consistency between transportation improvements and State and local planned growth and economic development patterns".
-The eight (8) planning factors of SAFETEA-LU are:
+These eight (8) planning factors remained unchanged with the passage of newest legislation; Moving Ahead for Progress in the 21st Century (MAP-21).
+These factors are: